apeinot/java/report.md

 With all this modifications, the complexity of readStringSlowPath should be reduced to 6 (against 28 currently) which is a reduction of approximatly 78%.

+### parse() in OmitValue.java

+#### 1. Is the complexity necessary?
+The complexity of this function (21) is somewhat necessary since we need to check many different types.
+We want one case per type the input can be.

+#### 2. Is it possible to split up the code into smaller units to reduce complexity?
+Yes, the function is essentially a long chain of if statements.
+This chain can easily be split and reduce the complexity of parse() greatly.
+However there is also smarter ways to acquire the correct string.
+The complexity can be reduced greatly with a hashmap.
+#### 3. If so, how would you go about this?
+I would define a hashmap in such a way that a certain type (key) would produce a certain string (value).
+This way many decisions can be replaced with the O(1) lookup of hashmaps.
+For example:
+<pre><code>
+... else if (boolean.class.equals(valueType)) {
+    Boolean defaultValue = Boolean.valueOf(defaultValueToOmit);
+    return new OmitValue.Parsed(defaultValue, defaultValueToOmit + " == %s");
+} else if (Boolean.class.equals(valueType)) {
+    Boolean defaultValue = Boolean.valueOf(defaultValueToOmit);
+    return new OmitValue.Parsed(defaultValue, defaultValueToOmit + " == %s.booleanValue()");
+}
+</code></pre>
+Will be refactored to:
+<pre><code>
+hashmap.put(boolean.class," == %s")
+hashmap.put(Boolean.class," == %s.booleanValue()")
+</code></pre>
+In the end of the function we would return:
+<pre><code>
+return new OmitValue.Parsed(defaultValue, defaultValueToOmit + hashmap.get(valueType));
+</code></pre>
+Some additional logic will be needed for those cases that cannot fit into a <Type, String> hashmap.
+These are: When the 'defaultValueToOmit' is 'void' or 'null' and when there are logical operators in the if statement.
+Such as the last two if statements where they also check the length of 'defaultValueToOmit'.

+These left behind decision together have complexity 6.
+This paired with that we must check if the hashmap returned a value successfully, leaves us with 7 decisions in total.
+Thus reducing the complexity of parse() by two thirds or 66%

 Carried out refactoring (optional)

 git diff ...